ZB103/maisey_goes_home/README.md

-Platform Spectrum (working title) is a 2D platformer in which you play an autistic protagonist.
-You must navigate the social, sensory, and attention challenges as you hop across platforms, escape from enemies, and work toward your goal of finding the Super Special Thing.
+A 2D Platformer where you play an autistic girl navigating her disability while trying to get home.

 The game is currently in early pre-alpha.
 Three small test games have been made to expand on the core features of the game.